ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 ChatScript directly supports Japanese coding in ^compilepattern.
 A "word" is a sequence of characters with no spaces in it (except for double quoted strings).
 Note in the texts below, ? stands for some japanese character.

-Scripters are expected to keep japanese "words" separate.
-E.g.  ?????? would in script be:   ??  ?? ?? .
-Of course if they actually want to match the sentence exactly anyway, they can keep them all together.

-Either way, patterns that are compiled and that have tokens of Japanese UTF8 characters will expand those tokens to put spaces between each character.
+Patterns that are compiled and that have tokens of Japanese UTF8 characters will expand those tokens to put spaces between each character.
 Each character thus becomes a word internally.

 So this, ( _??? $var:=_0 ), which a scripter writes as a single word to be found and memorized, internally is sent to cs as this: